imengyuan/imengyuan.github.io/_pages/about.md

   - /about.html
 ---

 Hi I'm Meng Yuan, a third-year undergraduate in computational biology from [Sichuan University](http://en.scu.edu.cn/).
 I will be graduating in June 2019 with a major in Software Engineering and a minor in Biological Science.
-I'm a research assistant in the life science college working on chloroplast genomics, surpervised by Professor [Yan Yu](https://www.researchgate.net/profile/Yan_Yu33).
+My CV is availabe [here](https://imengyuan.github.io/files/cv_mengyuan.pdf).

 ## News